sugarcrm/Tidbit/README.md

 directory within your SugarCRM installation (Tidbit Directory need to be created inside SugarCRM Installation folder).

-The only requirement of Tidbit is that you have an installed and properly configured copy of SugarCRM in the directory above it.
+The only requirement of Tidbit is that you have an installed and properly configured copy of Sugar in the directory above it.

 Example: